I am a sucker for these little oak washstands!

 I just can’t resist anytime I see one at a flea market or estate sale.
 I love their primitive character!
 I also love though just how sturdy these pieces are–that’s one of the best things about working with old oak!

-I almost always use Miss Mustard Seed’s Milk Paint for these oak pieces.
+I almost always use milk paint for these oak pieces.
 I think milk paint does a great job highlighting the beautiful oak wood grain and it seems to fit with the more primitive vibe as well.

-By the way, have I mentioned how much I love the MMS White Wax??!
+By the way, have I mentioned how much I love this brand of White Wax??!

 Here’s the piece all finished up!